jonkohlmeier/jonkohlmeier.com/src/content/blog/weekly-things-feb-09-2019.md

   - listening
   - consuming
 categories:
-  - life
   - finer-things-in-life
-heroImage: "../../assets/blog/weekly-things.jpg"
+heroImage: '../../assets/blog/weekly-things.jpg'
-heroAlt: "Coffee cup next to a notebook and headphones"
+heroAlt: 'Coffee cup next to a notebook and headphones'
 ---

 Tim Ferriss puts out a weekly email called [5-Bullet Friday](https://go.tim.blog/5-bullet-friday/) where he discusses the five things he's “been loving, using, and reading.”